 It was as if it had been intertwined in me to love being single and I thought I could do it forever!
 Don’t get me wrong: I loved the idea of dating.
 I loved seeing couples hold hands and lie down on green grass talking about how the clouds were different in different parts of where they lay.

 Healthy boundaries in Christian dating are limits that we put when we are with another person of the opposite sex to find the true purpose of dating as a Christian.
 These conversations run chills in my spine.
-They do because its as though am being introduced once again to a part of me that has to open up because hey!
+They do because it’s as though am being introduced once again to a part of me that has to open up because hey!

 I have been praying for a man to sweep me off my feet.
 Earlier on, I actually felt I knew who it was and it was just a matter of time before I was whisked away into the sky and never to return.

-Well, I would say boundaries while being single was amazing!
+Well, I would say boundaries while being single were amazing!
 I loved minding my own business and loving on Jesus.
 God was also preparing me for a new season!
 This was getting into the dating space or so I thought it would be a short part of my life.
-I mean, get the man, don’t waste any time, court and then get married as soon as the question is popped.
+I mean, get the man, don’t waste any time, court, and then get married as soon as the question is popped.
 So God did His magic and I was in for a ride!

-Do healthy boundaries in Christian dating exist and if so what are they?
+Do healthy boundaries in Christian dating exist

 I finished my undergraduate studies in the year 2015 and this was one year that I understood a lot about men.
 To give you a flashback: I had dated back in 2012 and it had only lasted 3 months.
 This meant I really didn’t get deeper into the relationship and didn’t have much to learn or even see what exactly dating is.

 Along the way, I found myself in flings and crushes that ended in just a week.
 If it went longer, it could go for just one month.
 In between, there was nothing interesting that happened.